IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Avocados contain twice the concentration of essential amino acids provided in human milk, and in Food Combining Made Easy, Shelton classifies avocados as a high-protein food.
 One large avocado (200 grams or about 7 ounces) has four grams of protein.
-By the way, if you subtract the water weight of the avocado, the mature coconut, and macadamia nuts, and compare them by dry weight per gram, they all contain very similar amounts of protein by dry weight per gram (0.07, 0.06, and 0.08 grams, respectively).
+By the way, if you subtract the water weight of the avocado, the water weight of the mature coconut, and the water weight of macadamia nuts, these foods contain very similar amounts of protein by dry weight per gram (0.07, 0.06, and 0.08 grams, respectively).
 Shelton recommends eating avocados with green vegetables and also with acid fruit because of avocados' high fat content.
 In addition, Shelton allows feeding melon with fresh fruit.
 Shelton also classifies coconut as a "starchy" low-protein nut, although an analysis of coconut shows its carbohydrate content is actually all sugar with no starch.
 Concentrated sweet fruit like bananas, raisins, figs, dates, sweet grapes, and persimmons inhibit gastric secretion and motility during protein digestion, and Shelton says these foods should never be combined with foods high in protein like whole large avocados or large servings of nuts (4 ounces), "despite the delightful flavor of the mixture."